 About me

-In September 2025, I’ll start as an Assistant Professor at EURECOM in the software and system security (S3) group.
+Since 2025, am an Assistant Professor at EURECOM in the software and system security (S3) group.
 I am broadly interested in the application of formal methods for software and hardware security, including binary analysis, secure compilation, hardware-software co-designs, microarchitectural side-channels, hardware verification, etc.

 From 2021 to 2025, I was a postdoc at DistriNet, KU Leuven working in the group of Frank Piessens on hardware software co-designs for security.
 In particular, I was involved in multiple security extensions of the RISC-V Proteus Core.